hscells/boogie/README.md

 }
 ```

-There are four components to a groove pipeline: the query source, the statistics source, measurements, and output
+There are seven components to a groove pipeline: the query source, the statistics source, measurements, and output
 formats.
 These components are reflected in the top-level keys in the DSL.
 Each of the components are described below.

 ### Query (`query`)